AlexEidt/ASCII-Video/README.md

 # ASCII Video Converter

 Convert Video and Images to ASCII form!
-An efficient ASCII drawing algorithm allows for ~10 FPS ASCII conversion.
+An efficient ASCII drawing algorithm allows for up to 30 FPS ASCII conversion.

 ## Usage